AdobeDocs/campaign-standard.en/help/automating/using/managing-execution-options.md

 * **[!UICONTROL Save SQL queries in the log]**: allows you to save the SQL queries from the workflow into the logs.

-* **[!UICONTROL Diagnostic mode (Log execution plan of long running queries and give recommendations)]**: check this options if you want the whole execution plan to be logged.
+* **[!UICONTROL Diagnostic mode (Log execution plan of long running queries and give recommendations)]**: check this option if you want the whole execution plan to be logged.
 It is disabled by default.

   For more information on this option, refer to this [section](#diagnostic-mode).